hyperledger/identus-cloud-agent/docs/decisions/20240103-use-jwt-claims-for-agent-admin-auth.md

     In this option, the role is defined as a user attribute.
     Then the user attribute will be included in a token using a token mapper at any pre-configured path.

-4. Reuse UMA model and define the agent as a resource with the resource scope as a role

-    In this option, the agent is defined as another UMA resource and the user role is defined by the agent resource scope.

 ## Decision Outcome

 Option 1: Use `ClientRole` for defining roles in keycloak.

-This option limits the admin role of the agent to the client level, aligning the admin scope with the client, as admin access naturally belongs to an agent instance.
-It enables fine-grained role per agent instance, allowing multiple agent instances to a shared realm.

-In this configuration, a `ClientRole` called `agent-admin` must be created for each client.
-Users can be mapped to the `ClientRole` using groups, attributes, or other metadata according to the use case.
-The role is automatically included in the JWT claim by default, and they are segregated per client.
-This enables multiple agent instances to reuse the same token while having their own set of roles defined.

 Example JWT payload containing `ClientRole`.
 (Some claims are omitted for readability)